coconutswallow/Guides/_resources/discord-login.md

     guilds.some(guild => guild.id === REQUIRED_GUILD_ID);
 ```

-What this means is that the user's guild list is never accessed by the code.
-It asks the Discord Oauth to give access, and then it checks if the user belongs to <code>REQUIRED_GUILD_ID</code> (Hawthorne's Guild ID).
+Translated into non-technical terms, there is no code that accesses the user's guild list.
+It asks the Discord Oauth to get access to the guild list (which is loaded in the user's browser), and then asks the if the user belongs to <code>REQUIRED_GUILD_ID</code> (Hawthorne's Guild ID).

 This logic is all done on the user's browser in real-time.